syncfusion-content/maui-docs/MAUI/Maps/zoom-pan.md

 ### Center Animation

 To perform animation on center value changing using the `MapTileLayer.EnableCenterAnimation` property.
 The default value of the `EnableCenterAnimation` is `true`.

+N> It is applicable only for tile layer.

 {% tabs %}